someonesdad1/hobbyutil/project_list.rst

 | `elec/bode.py <elec/bode.py>`_ (3)
 |   Generate a Bode plot with a python script (needs numpy and matplotlib).
 You define the transfer function in a file passed on the command line.
 | `elec/CurrentSource.pdf <elec/CurrentSource.pdf>`_ (201)
-|   Describes how to make a battery-operated 1 ampere current source used to make low resistance measurements.
+|   How to make a battery-operated 1 ampere current source used to make low resistance measurements.
 | `elec/MeasuringESR.pdf <elec/MeasuringESR.pdf>`_ (185)
 |   Describes a technique of estimating a capacitor's ESR (equivalent series resistance) without having to buy a special meter.
 | `elec/hppn.zip <elec/hppn.zip>`_ (81)
 |   This is a compilation of various 8-digit HP part numbers translated into more identifiable numbers.
-TTL IC SN74175N.
 This list may be of use to those with old HP instruments that need to find a replacement part.
 | `elec/impedance.py <elec/impedance.py>`_ (4)
 |   This python script will take a complex impedance in polar coordinates and print out the series and parallel models' values, reactance, dissipation factor, and quality factor.
 | `elec/ind.zip <elec/ind.zip>`_ (1213)